London Buses route SL3: History

 On 21 July 2023, a consultation for route SL3 was opened by Transport for London, and closed on 4 September the same year.
 The route parallels part of route 301 between Thamesmead and Bexleyheath, and part of route 269 between Bexleyheath Shopping Centre and Bromley North station.
-Route SL3 was awarded to Selkent on 20 October.
+Route SL3 was awarded to Stagecoach London subsidiary Selkent on 20 October.
 TfL claimed that 67% of the feedback it received reflected that route SL3 would make their journeys more convenient, and 70% said the new route would reduce their travel time.

 Route SL3 was introduced on 24 February 2024, using New Routemasters previously operated by London United on route 9.
-It is operated by Selkent.
+It is operated by Stagecoach London subsidiary Selkent.

-After a competitive tendering process, the contract was reawarded to Selkent from January 2025 with the New Routemasters being replaced by new Alexander Dennis Enviro400EV buses.
+After a competitive tendering process, the contract was reawarded to Stagecoach London subsidiary Selkent from January 2025 with the New Routemasters being replaced by new Alexander Dennis Enviro400EV buses.

 Current route

 Route SL3 operates via these primary locations: